MonaliSahu/CarCrash_Case_Study/README.md

 2. In Command prompt, go to repo location i.e., "CarCrash_Case_study folder"
 3. Type execution.bat

 NOTE:- execution.bat has all the commands required to run the spark application.
-In case of manual execution commands can be referred from here.
+In case of manual execution, commands can be referred from here.